Boeing 777X: 777-8

 Production of the -8 was expected to follow the -9 around two years later.
 It was expected to be the basis of a freighter version which would be available 18 to 24 months after the introduction of the -8.
 The 777-8 should feature a 13,000 lb higher MTOW over the 775,000 lb of the 777-9, for an improved range from 8,690 to 9,460 nmi.

 Due to the Boeing 737 MAX groundings and the delayed first flight of the 777-9, in 2019 Boeing pushed back design and development of the 777-8 until at least 2021, for first deliveries expected in 2023 or beyond.
-The delays were not expected to affect Boeing's participation in Qantas' Project Sunrise, for which it has proposed a 777-8 variant.
+The delays were not expected to affect Boeing's participation in Qantas' Project Sunrise, for which it proposed a 777-8 variant.
 Boeing also proposed an interim solution to Qantas, assumed to comprise a 777-9 with auxiliary fuel tanks and reduced seating capacity.
 However, Qantas subsequently preferred the Airbus A350-1000 for this project.
 The -8 would also fill the niche market for an aircraft capable of flying with a full payload from hubs in the Gulf states to the West Coast of the United States.
 It could, however, be cancelled if customers find the -9 acceptable for these routes.

 In August 2023, Boeing announced an increase in the length of the passenger -8 to 232 ft 6 in, the same as the freighter version.

 777-8F

 In June 2019, Qatar Airways urged Boeing to develop a 777X-based freighter to replace its existing 777Fs which were first delivered in 2009.
 Boeing confirmed that discussions were under way to define a timeline for a freighter variant, expected to be based on the 777-8 airframe.
 In July 2021, Boeing CEO David Calhoun viewed a freighter version as a logical next aircraft program to comply with emerging ICAO aircraft emission standards.
 On January 31, 2022, Boeing officially launched the 777-8 Freighter, with an order from Qatar Airways for 34 aircraft and 16 options, with deliveries then expected to begin in 2027.
 Production of the first parts began in July 2025, with first deliveries now expected in 2028.
+It faces significant pressure and competition from the 777-300ERSF, developed by Israel Aerospace Industries and AerCap, which has a larger size than the said 777-8F.